iFrame/Web Integration

 Colors

-The color parameters accept a simple hex color code like #ff00ff
+The color parameters accept a simple hex color code like #ff00ff or a linear-gradient.

-The linear gradient needs this format: linear-gradient(45deg, #ff0000 0%, #00ff00 100%)
+The linear gradient needs this format: linear-gradient(45deg, #ff0000 0%, #00ff00 100%). (the numbers can be changed)

 Theme

 The Offerwall can operate in two color schemes (themes).
 Light and Dark.
-The theme is automatically set on startup based on the browser setting of the user.
-It's possible to override this behaviour with the theme
+The theme is automatically set on startup based on the user's browser settings.
+It's possible to override this behavior with the theme query parameter.
+Just append theme=LIGHT or theme=DARK to force a given theme.

 Hashing